a-rebmann/semantic-constraint-miner/README.md

 The folder structure should look like this:

     ├── data
-    │   ├── bert              <- The bert model for tagging the event labels.
     │   ├── eval              <- Optional, if you want to use the evaluation.py script to run the full evaluation.
     │   ├── logs              <- Event logs you want to use.
     │   ├── interim           <- Intermediate data that has been preprocessed.